-In 2012, the Company's management created the Accounting Policy Committee (the "APC") to provide a robust framework for the design and implementation of all relevant controls.
+Our Accounting Policy Committee (the "APC") provides a robust framework for the design and implementation of all relevant controls.
 The APC is comprised of six (6) experienced subject matter experts from within the Company's accounting and regulatory disciplines, and includes the CFO and the Chief Accounting Officer.
 The APC is responsible for assessing the effects of complex transactions and related accounting guidance on the Company's financial statements and to report the results of its assessments to management and to the Audit Committee.
 The APC's mandate includes review and approval of the adoption and implementation of accounting guidance (new or newly applicable) by the Company.